7ep/r3z/docs/development_handbook.md

 8. Examine some of the tests in the system to get a feel for how the system works and how test automation is done.

+Optional:
+* Install "Code With Me" plugin for IntelliJ - Preferences > Plugins > Code WIth me
+    * Use the new "Code With Me" icon in top bar to enable "Full Access" (turn off "start voice call")
+    * Share the link with your friends

 Guiding ideas
 -------------